-When instances or allegations of domestic violence arise, whether or not part of a separation or divorce, our attorneys mobilize to respond quickly and effectively.
-We work collaboratively with the firm’s Criminal Law attorneys and leverage their experience with local judges and prosecutors, courtroom practices and procedures, and social services agencies to craft the best strategy for managing the impact of these issues.
+When instances or allegations of domestic violence arise, whether or not they are part of a separation or divorce, our attorneys mobilize to respond quickly and effectively.
+We work collaboratively with the firm’s Criminal Law attorneys and leverage their experience, courtroom practices and procedures, and social services agencies to craft the best strategy for managing the impact of these issues.

-In general, courts can issue a Domestic Violence Protective Order in cases of abuse that causes serious bodily harm or involves an act that places a person in fear of imminent serious bodily harm, assault, certain sexual offenses, false imprisonment and stalking.
+In general, courts can issue a Domestic Violence Protective Order (also referred to as a Civil Protection Order) in cases of abuse that cause serious bodily harm or involve an act that places a person in fear of imminent serious bodily harm, assault, certain sexual offenses, false imprisonment or stalking.

 Domestic violence protection is available to individuals who have certain relationships to one another, including:

 - Parent/child or stepparent/stepchild relationship

 Since a Domestic Violence Protective Order is designed to provide immediate protection from abuse, the time frames for court action are greatly reduced.
 Anyone in a situation involving abuse or responding to an allegation of abuse should seek competent legal counsel without delay.

 Depending on the jurisdiction and a finding of domestic violence, a court may order a variety of relief when issuing a protective order.
 Relief may include that the alleged abuser:

 - Refrain from further abuse or threats of abuse

 - Refrain from contacting, attempting to contact, or harassing

 - Vacate the home shared with the person eligible for relief